Stem Cell Biology Master's program Admission

-Welcome and thank you for your interest in the Stem Cell Biology Master's program!
+Thank you for your interest in the Stem Cell Biology Master's program!

 The Stem Cell Biology Master's program has two plans although the majority of students will complete Plan A in a minimum of 16 months.
 The master’s degree under Plan A, requires a thesis; Plan B requires additional coursework and completion of a literature based research paper and seminar.

+Applications are due by April 30.
 Completed applications will be reviewed and offers of admission will be extended on a rolling basis.

 Admission to the Stem Cell Biology Master's program will depend on the following requirements: